MTeixeira9/UsersManagementSystem/README.md

 1. Start the server
 2. Double click on 'postgres' database and a terminal should pop up
 3. Use the following script commands to create a new database:
-3.1. `CREATE DATABASE challengevisionbox;`
+3.1. `CREATE DATABASE usersmanagementsystem;`
-3.2. `CREATE USER test with ENCRYPTED PASSWORD 'test';` 3.3. `GRANT ALL PRIVILEGES ON DATABASE challengevisionbox TO test;` 3.4. `GRANT ALL ON SCHEMA public TO test;`
+3.2. `CREATE USER test with ENCRYPTED PASSWORD 'test';` 3.3. `GRANT ALL PRIVILEGES ON DATABASE usersmanagementsystem TO test;` 3.4. `GRANT ALL ON SCHEMA public TO test;`
 4. Close the terminal
 5. Now you should have a new database on your Postgre